 Most women going through the "change of life” struggle with weight loss, and even if they have battled the bulge for years, the drop in estrogen can make things even more challenging.

 Weight gain is a major risk factor for a number of maladies, including diabetes and cardiovascular disease.
 Heart disease is by far the number one killer of postmenopausal women, and this risk is increased by excess weight.
-Women need to be aware of this, especially during menopause when estrogen levels drop.
-A woman may need to alter her previous routines to ensure a healthier life after the menopause.
+Women must know this, especially during menopause when estrogen levels drop.
+A woman may need to alter her previous routines to ensure a healthier life after menopause.

-Healthy foods such as vegetables, soy, whole grains, legumes, nuts and fruits, decrease the risk of many chronic diseases and can improve health and well-being dramatically.
+Healthy foods such as vegetables, soy, whole grains, legumes, and nuts decrease the risk of many chronic diseases and drive health and well-being.
 One hurdle that caused many unsuccessful weight loss attempts is women not knowing how or where to begin.
 Nutrition counseling takes the guesswork out of creating a healthy lifestyle and helps motivate and empower women to stay on course.

 Avoid certain foods that can aggravate menstrual cramps:

 The body uses a fat called arachidic acid to produce series-2 prostaglandins, which cause muscle and uterine contractions.
 Foods containing this fat include meat, poultry, shellfish, eggs, dairy products, and saturated fats.

 Women who tend to be bloated before menstruation feel better if they decrease the sodium in their diet, as sodium causes fluid retention.